Zubax/zubax_documentation_portal/0 Products/80 OpenGrab EPM v3/0 Main Page.md

 A thyristor bridge is used to discharge the capacitor in either direction through the winding inside the AlNiCo material.
-This results in a short, 20us 300A pulse creating a 100kAm field in the AlNiCo material.
+This results in a short, 20 us 300 A pulse creating a 100 kAm field in the AlNiCo material.
 This causes the magnetic domains in the AlNiCo magnets to align in a particular orientation to form a magnetic circuit with a ferrous target.